waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Agent Deletion:** The `puzzle_strategist_agent` was deemed fundamentally flawed for complex, multi-level puzzles and was deleted.
 Manual puzzle solving using my reliable `landmass_analyzer` and `generate_path_plan` tools is the current, more effective mandate.

 # VI.
 Current Strategy & Plans
-- **Immediate Task:** Solve the western boulder puzzle on Victory Road 1F to access the ladder to 2F.
+- **Immediate Task:** Return to Victory Road 1F to re-attempt the western boulder puzzle.
-  1. Get into position at (3, 12).
+  1. Heal party at Viridian Pokémon Center.
+(Completed)
-  2. Push the boulder at (3, 11) onto the switch at (3, 10).
+  2. Travel from Viridian City to Victory Road 1F.
-  3. This should clear the barrier blocking the path to the ladder at (2, 2).
+  3. Correctly solve the western boulder puzzle to access the ladder at (2, 2).